gpratte/bef-user-auth-bcrypt/README.md

-Save username in session after login finds matching username/password.

-Remove (null out) username in session for the /logout route.
+Use the bef user auth in session but add mongoose for persistence and bcrypt for password encryption.